 Refer to Fig. 1 which shows the mechanism of HIC.

-Exhibit – Hydrogen Induced Cracking
+Exhibit – Hydrogen-Induced Cracking

 HIC is often visible on the metal surface as horseshoe-shaped.
-Regular inspection and testing need to be performed for eliminating the possibilities of hydrogen-induced corrosion.
+Regular inspection and testing need to be performed for eliminating the possibility of hydrogen-induced corrosion.
 The damages by HIC can be detected by Wet Fluorescent Magnetic Particle Inspection.
 For cracked components Phased Array Ultrasonic Testing is the most widely used and reliable non-destructive method.